ArminJo/ServoEasing/README.md

 ` Precision ` &nbsp; &nbsp; ` Dummy ` &nbsp; &nbsp; ` User defined `

-- **Precision** is like linear, but if descending, add a 5 degree negative bounce in the last 20 % of the movement time.
+- **Precision** is like linear, but if descending, add a 5 &deg; negative bounce in the last 20 % of the movement time.
 So the target position is always approached from below.
 This enables it to taken out the slack/backlash of any hardware moved by the servo.
 - **Dummy** is used for delays in callback handler.